-In the movie titled "10" Dudley Moore's character is obsessed by Bo Derek's beauty... presumably he's rating her at the max on a 10-point scale.
+In the1979 movie titled "10" Dudley Moore's character, George, is obsessed by Jenny's beauty, Bo Derek's character... presumably he's rating her at the max on a 10-point scale.
 Most likely we all have seen someone whose looks we might rate a 10.
 And we might also award 9s and 8s to attractive people.
 But when beauty is less distracting, rating is rare.
 So essentially the 10-point scale becomes a 3 or 4-point scale.

 Movie and restaurant reviewers often use four stars, or thumbs, or whatever.
 Sometimes their judgment is cramped between two values, so then they tack on a half star or thumb to the two or three.
 Why, we have to ask, didn't they start with more stars or thumbs?